toddledev/documentation/docs/09-components/03-interface-and-lifecycle/index.md

 - Reset when the component is removed and added again

 ::: info
 When a component is unmounted, all its resources, including event listeners, workflows, and variable values, are automatically cleaned up.
-This helps prevent memory leaks in your application.
+This helps prevent memory leaks in your application, which could negatively affect performance.
 :::

-Understanding component interfaces and lifecycle helps you create components that integrate seamlessly with the rest of your application and behave predictably as your application state changes.